 instead of avatar

 .
-We use lodash
+We used lodash

-utilities functions ( _.forEach()
+utility functions ( _.forEach()

 & _.keysIn()

-) to loop over photos
+) to loop over the photos

-field and then save each photo to uploads
+field and save each photo to uploads

 directory.